allisonhorst/palmerpenguins/README.md

 # Palmer Station LTER Penguins (in progress)

 Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).
 THANK YOU Dr. Gorman, Palmer Station LTER and the LTER Network!
-Special thanks to Marty Downs (NCEAS) for help regarding license & use!
+Special thanks to Marty Downs (Director, LTER Network Office) for help regarding the data license & use!

-Data are available by [TODO: INSERT LICENSE INFO HERE].
+**Data are available by [TODO: INSERT LICENSE INFO HERE].**

 See complete data information & citations below.